Calance96/SimpleBlackJack/README.md

-# SimpleBlackJack
+# Simple Blackjack
-A simple black jack game (1 human player vs 1 computer player) written with C# using ASP.NET Core 3.1 MVC framework.
+A simple Blackjack game (1 human player vs 1 computer player) written with C# using ASP.NET Core 3.1 MVC framework.

 The game rules are as follows:
 1. The player needs to have at least 16 points in order to stay, otherwise the player needs to draw card from the deck.